A fast Fourier spectral method for wave kinetic equation: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Yu Deng and Angeliki Menegaki for their helpful discussion about the wave kinetic equation.
-K.~Qi also would like to thank Jingwei Hu's helpful guidance and discussion about the spectral method for Boltzmann type equation, and thanks Zaher Hani for his helpful discussion about wave kinetic equation and introduction of reference \cite{BBKKS2022} during the Rivi\`ere-Fabes Symposium 2024 at the University of Minnesota.
+K.~Qi also would like to thank Jingwei Hu for her helpful guidance and discussion about the spectral method for Boltzmann type equation, and thank Zaher Hani for his helpful discussion about wave kinetic equation and introduction of reference \cite{BBKKS2022} during the 2024 Rivi\`ere-Fabes Symposium at the University of Minnesota.